almmaasoglu/python-progressive-blur/README.md

   <img src="output_images/blurred_DWSFET00AN1J3BDD4T5YA057E0.jpeg" alt="Example 2" width="400"/>
 </div>

 A Python library that applies a progressive blur effect to images, creating a smooth transition from clear to blurred areas.
-Perfect for creating visually appealing image effects where you want to gradually blur portions of an image.
+For creating visually appealing image effects where you want to gradually blur portions of an image.

 ## Features